White Van Music

 White Van Music is the debut studio album by American hip hop producer Jake One.
 It was released on Rhymesayers Entertainment on October 7, 2008.
 It peaked at number 10 on the Billboard Heatseekers Albums chart, number 49 on the Independent Albums chart, and number 94 on the Top R&B/Hip-Hop Albums chart.

-Background
+Recording

 Jake One started work on the album in 2006, and finished mixing in August of 2008.
 According to him, the album was titled after a song he had made for a friend titled "In My White Van".

-He said this of "Glow": This initially was a Elzhi solo cut with three verses.
-When I tried to get the session for the song, El couldn't find it so he had to redo it.
-The version on the album is a bit different and took me a bit to get used to.